Become a certified professional

 The program components are modular and allow the student to study at their own pace and work around the constraints imposed by other commitments.
-With full time involvement the course can be done in eight months.
+With full time involvement the course can be done in six months.

 Chinese Traditional Physical Culture

 220 hours (9 hours / week over a six month period)

 Tuina is a rigorous art that requires strength and coordination on the part of the practitioner.
 The foundation of these physical skills is acquired through practice of traditional exercises and moving meditations.
 In addition these practices provide the opportunity for the student to gain an understanding of how patterns of movement and physical habits impact health and well-being through both energetic balance and physical structure.
 These understandings are fundamental to the practice of Tuina therapy.
 A minimum of 2 evening classes plus one other of your choice is required.

 *Associated costs are not included in the price of the professional certification.

 The manual techniques of Jinshou Tuina will be presented over the course of seven weekends in a formal classroom setting.
 These classes will cover the 24 “hand techniques” of tuina, a complete tuina “whole body sequence” and the Ludi Anmo cranio sacral therapy system.